Competitive Grant Programs: FAQs

 Donor-advised funds are distinctly different from the funds we use for discretionary grants.
 Some donor-advised funds have agreed to review requests.
 Other donors have not because their grantmaking has specific charitable objectives or has been established for a specific purpose.
 If a donor-advised fundholder requests information regarding your organization, we will contact you.
 It’s a good idea to share with your own donors that gifts from donor-advised funds are welcome.

-Are the Kelley Foundation and The Cape Cod Foundation the same?
-I see they are both on the grant portal.
+Are Kelley Foundation and The Cape Cod Foundation the same?
+I see both on the grant portal.

-No. The Cape Cod Foundation and the Kelley Foundation are separate and handle their grantmaking separately.
-We do share the same grant portal however, so when you are applying to a grant, make sure you know if you’re applying to Kelley or The Cape Cod Foundation.
+No. The Cape Cod Foundation and The Kelley Foundation are separate and handle their grantmaking separately.
+However, we do share the same grant portal, so when you are applying for a grant, make sure you know if you’re applying to either Kelley or The Cape Cod Foundation.
 It is common to have more than one proposal submitted at the same time, and you should be able to see them both in your grant portal.

 It is not possible to submit just one proposal for both Kelley and The Cape Cod Foundation.
-Each requires a separate submission.
+Each requires a separate submission, and decisions are made by separate groups of reviewers within each organization

 For more information on The Kelley Foundation, visit their website.
 For more information on The Cape Cod Foundation grants, visit here.